grandparkla/nyela/index.markdown

 ## Event Map

 Don’t miss out.
 Event maps will be available at the five N.Y.E.L.A. info booths.
-[Sign up for updates](http://grandparkla.org/sign-up/) from Grand Park \+ The Music Center or show your TAP card at any N.Y.E.L.A. booth and get a **free giant glow stick** (while supplies last).
+[Sign up for updates](http://grandparkla.org/sign-up/) from Grand Park \+ The Music Center or show your TAP card at any N.Y.E.L.A. booth and get a **free glow in the dark 2018 glasses** (while supplies last).

 [Downloadable Map](/nyela-map.pdf) _(PDF file, 8.3MB)_